 THE RIDGWAY FARM COMPANY has made arrangements by which all who desire to settle or purchase a home can do so.
-The farms consist of purchase a home can do so.
-The farms consist of LADIES DRESS GOODS the best limestone soil of the most superior quality the OLD SHOP, on third street lately occupied by Jacob Shunkweiler, where he hopes by strict attention and keeping a good stock of assorted iron, to merit the favor of the public.
-Country produce and cash never refused.
-An apprentice, from 16 to 18 years of age, will meet with a good situation also has an abundance of the best quality of Coal and Iron.
-The price to buy it out is from \$3 to \$20 per acre, payable in instalments, to be located at the time of purchasing, or a share of 25 acres entitling to locate the same for \$300, payabln \$6 per month or 12] acres payable \$4 per month.- Discount for every sum of \$100 and under, paid in advance, a discount of 5 per cent. will be allowed, and for over \$100 a discount of 10 per cent.

-In considering the advantages of emigrating to this locality the following are presented:

-First-The soil is a rich limestone, capable of raising the heaviest crops, owing to which this set-tlement has attained its present great prosperity.
+The farms consist of the best limestone soil of the most superior quality public generally, that he is now re-established in for farming, in a rapidly improving place, into the OLD SHOP, on third street, lately occupied by Jacob Shunkweiler, where he hopes by strict atnia, in the midst of a thriving population of some 10,000.
+The climate is perfectly healthy, and the terrible plague of the west fever is unknown.
+It to 18 years of age, will meet with a good situation | also has an abundance of the best quality of Coal and Iron.
+The price to buy it out is from \$3 to \$20 per acre, payable in instalments, to be located at the time of purchasing, or a share of 25 acres entitling to locate the same for \$300, payabin \$6 per month or 12) acres payable \$4 per month.- Discount for every sum of \$100 and under, paid in advance, a discount of 5 per cent. will be allowed, and for over \$100 a discount of 10 per cent.
+In considering the advantages of emigrating to this locality the following are presented: First-The soil is a rich limestone, capable of raising the heaviest crops, owing to which this settlement has attained its present great prosperity.
 Second-It is the centre of the great North West Coal Basin, and is destined soon to become one of the greatest business places in the State.
-It will supply the great Lake market, (according to population and travel the greatest in the Union.)
-It has five workable veines of the best Bituminous Coal, amounting in the aggregate to over 22 feet which makes 22,000 tons of coal under each acre.
+It will supply the great Lake market. (according to population and travel the greatest in the Union.)
+I has five workable veines of the best Bituminous Coal, amounting in the aggregate to over 22 feet which makes 22,000 tons of coal under each acre.
 This will make the land of inestimable value.

 Third-The eminent state geologist Dr. Chas.
 T. Jackson of Boston, has made a geological survey of the land, and analysed the coal, the iron ore and the limestone.
 This report together with maps will be furnished to inquirers.
 Fourth-Three railroads are laid out through this property.
-The Sunbury and Eric Railroad gives us a market for our coal to the Lakes-it runs from Erie to Philadelphia.
-A large part of this road has been finished, and is now in running or-der.
-A heavy force is now working from Erie to-wards our land in the western direction, the means for the completion of which has been raised-it will soon be finished.
-The Allegheny Valley Rail road connects us with New York, Boston and Pittsburg.
-The Venango Road connects as with the There are already good Turnpike roads running through the property, various other roads have been opened to accommodate the emigration and settlement which has already taken place.
+The Sunbury and Erie Railroad gives us a market for our coal to the Lakes-it runs from Erie to Philadelphia.
+A large part of this road has been finished, and is now in running order.
+A heavy force is now working from Erie to wards our land in the western direction, the means for the completion of which has been raised-i will soon be finished.
+The Allegheny Valley Rail road connects us with New York, Eoston and Pittsburg.
+The Venango Road connects us with the

+There are already good Turnpike roads running through the property, various other roads have been opened to accommodate the emigration and settlement which has already taken place.
 There is no opportunity equal to it now offered to the man who wants to provide himself a home in an easy way, and make a settlement where he can live in prosperity and independence in a cli-mate PERFECTLY HEALTHY.